wpcampus/wpcampus-pantheon/README.md

 If you're using one of these scripts to manage a website, you will need access to the site's Pantheon Dashboard.

-*Contact the HighEdWeb Technical Committee for access.*
+*Contact the WPCampus Technical Committee for access.*

 ### 2) Terminus must be installed on your machine